 Palamountain has also served as an external reviewer for various projects under consideration by the Bill & Melinda Gates Foundation and a peer reviewer for Grand Challenges Canada.
 She also authored "Exploring the Case for a Global Alliance for Medical Diagnostics Initiaitive" published in Diagnostics, "Perspectives On Introduction And Implementation Of New Point-Of-Care Diagnostic Tests" and "Opportunities And Challenges For Cost-Efficient Implementation Of New Point-Of-Care Diagnostics For HIV And Tuberculosis" published in the Journal of Infectious Diseases, and "Optimizing tuberculosis case detection through a novel diagnostic device placement model: The case of Uganda".

-Ms. Palamountain is also the President of the Northwestern Global Health Foundation.
+Ms. Palamountain is also the President of the Northwestern Global Health Foundation and a co-founder of Minute Molecular Diagnostics .
 Prior to her work at the Northwestern Global Health Foundation and at Kellogg, Kara worked as a management consultant in Deloitte's Healthcare practice for over six years (1998-2002; 2004-2006).
 She received her MBA from Kellogg in 2004 and her BBA from the University of Texas at Austin in 1998.

 **Admittance to this course is by application only.**

 Your accepted application for this class will also ensure that you will be enrolled in SSIM-673-5 in Spring Quarter.

 Students may not drop after the first week of the class.More information about the application and due dates can be found here